What Is an F1 Visa?

 Contact American Visitor Insurance with your university’s insurance requirements, and we can help you choose an alternative F1 visa insurance that meets university requirements and your budget.
 We will also help complete the university insurance waiver form.

 It is important that F1 visa holders must have health insurance to cover expensive healthcare costs in the United States.
 While the U.S. government does not mandate specific insurance requirements for F1 visa holders, most universities have their own mandatory health insurance policies.
+To make sure you meet both university and visa requirements, explore our comprehensive guide on best F1 visa health insurance requirements in USA.

 - Many universities mandate enrollment in their own health insurance plans, which tend to be more expensive but provide comprehensive coverage.